christianThardy/christianThardy.github.io/tom-interpretability.md

 Even without explicit grounding, models trained on structured datasets can still encode weak semantic signals.
 Benchmarks like MMLU, ARC-C or Winogrande embed linguistic patterns that implicitly carry semantic entailments or logical structures.
 Models like Gemma-2-2B seem to capture these relationships effectively, even if they’re operating formally.
 By layer 22, relational data synthesized from earlier layers yield outputs that mimic semantic understanding.

 Tasks like Winogrande make this particularly clear: While solving these tasks seems to require semantic reasoning, models often succeed by exploiting subtle textual cues embedded in the data.
-This suggests that while heads like 22.4 might not directly access labeled semantic relationships, they capitalize on implicit signals encoded in the training data.
+This suggests that while the induction heads found in this analysis might not directly access labeled semantic relationships, they capitalize on implicit signals encoded in the training data.
 For example, co-occurrences of specific token patterns might encode semantic entailments without the model ever “knowing” what those entailments mean explicitly.

 In large models like Gemma-2-2B, emergent semantic inference seems plausible due to the interplay between the architecture and the training data.
 Benchmarks like BoolQ and TriviaQA provide structured patterns that tie linguistic forms to functional outputs, creating a scaffolding for weak grounding.
 While induction heads and specific layers remain pattern-driven, the broader training process imbues the model with enough implicit grounding to perform tasks requiring nuanced semantic judgments.
 This bridges the gap between form and meaning, allowing the model to encode partial grounding—even if it never reaches full semantic understanding.